History of Timișoara: Middle Ages

 Archaeological finds from a medieval cemetery show that a community of warriors settled in the region west of the present-day town in the second half of the 10th century.
 Almost half of the 41 graves yielded grave goods (including arrow heads, hair rings, earrings and bracelets), suggesting that those who were buried in the cemetery persisted with their pagan rites.
 The placing of arrow heads into graves is well documented among 10th-century Hungarian warriors in the Carpathian Basin.
-The position of the arm bones in ten graves may indicates that Christians or people influenced by Christianity were also buried in the cemetery.
+The position of the arm bones in ten graves may indicate that Christians or people influenced by Christianity were also buried in the cemetery.
 Various types of rings point at commercial contacts between the local inhabitants and the Balkan Peninsula.
 The cemetery was abandoned in the first decades of the 11th century.

 The mid-12th-century Muslim geographer, Muhammad al-Idrisi, mentioned a town named "T.n.y.s.b.r" and described it as a prosperous settlement, located to the south of the river "T.y.s.y.a", or Tisza.
 Historian István Petrovics associates T.n.y.s.b.r with Temesvár, suggesting that Idrisi mislocated it because he had no direct information of the town.
 Timișoara was named after a fortress: the Hungarian name of the town, Temesvár, refers to a castle (vár) on the river Timiș (Temes).
 The fortress was first mentioned in the Register of Arad around 1177.
 The document mentioned two villages, "Sep" and "Vrman", on the royal estates attached to the fortress "Demesiensis".
 It was most probably made of earth and timber, according to historian Ferenc Sebők.
 The fortress, which was erected on a swampy land, near a tributary of the Temes, the Bega, was the seat of the ispán, or head of Temes County.
 In 1241 the city was destroyed during the Mongol invasion of Hungary and Poland, but the walls were rebuilt.